-18.2.5 Intra-company transfers
+17.2.5 Intra-company transfers

-- 18.2.5.1 If an employer wants to transfer a worker from a part of their business overseas to work for in the UK, they will need to consider whether the position is eligible for sponsorship under the skilled worker route, or consider using the Senior or Specialist Worker route.
+- 17.2.5.1 If an employer wants to transfer a worker from a part of their business overseas to work for in the UK, they will need to consider whether the position is eligible for sponsorship under the skilled worker route, or consider using the Senior or Specialist Worker route.
 The Senior or Specialist Worker route was introduced on 11 April 2022 and replaces the Tier 2 (Intra-Company Transfer route).
 Employers will need to first apply to become a Global Business Mobility licenced sponsor under the Senior or Specialist Worker category.
 Applicants will normally need to be existing workers who will undertake roles that meet the skills and salary thresholds.
-The need to be an existing employee of the overseas company can be waived where the applicant is a high earner. - 18.2.5.2 Workers transferring to the UK under the Senior or Specialist worker route will need to: - be sponsored as a Senior or Specialist worker by a Home Office Global Business Mobility: Senior or Specialist worker licensed sponsor;
+The need to be an existing employee of the overseas company can be waived where the applicant is a high earner. - 17.2.5.2 Workers transferring to the UK under the Senior or Specialist worker route will need to: - be sponsored as a Senior or Specialist worker by a Home Office Global Business Mobility : Senior or Specialist worker licenced sponsor; - have 12 months' experience working for a business overseas linked by ownership to the UK business they will work for (unless earning £73,900 a year or more, there is no minimum time requirement); - > be undertaking a job on the list of eligible occupations; be paid at least £48.500 or the 'going rate' for the job, whichever is higher. - 17.2.5.3 Permission for workers transferred to the UK on the Senior or Specialist worker route is temporary.
+Workers can be assigned to the UK multiple times, but they cannot stay in the UK for more than five years in any six-year period. - 17.2.5.4 Workers paid over £73,900 do not need to have worked overseas for 12 months and can stay for up to nine years in any ten-year period.

-Brexit - employment implications
+employment implications